Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Cunstructor using IoC for logging the repo tied to the Auth methods and configuration methods from start
+Constructor using IoC for logging the repo tied to the Auth methods and configuration methods from start

 ##### Parameters